Please note: We are currently accepting applications for volunteer and internship positions.

 13. Proofreading and editing

-Internships are full time with a minimum duration of four weeks.
+Internships are full time with a minimum duration of sixteen weeks.
 Volunteer opportunities can be part-time or full time.

 While a number of positions are available at our London office, we are also interested in hearing from volunteers wishing to conduct independent research in the United States, Germany, Austria, Czech Republic, France, Benelux, Switzerland, Sweden and in other countries.